 I use an ice cream maker as I do make rather a lot of homemade ice cream throughout the summer months.
 You can get these really cheaply that you just pop the bowl in the freezer the day before you want to use it.

-However, you can make this ice cream without an ice cream maker.
+However, you can make this strawberry ice cream without an ice cream maker.
 Just whip the ingredients well and then freeze for 2 hours, bring out of the freezer and beat it again and then back into the freezer till solid.

 Remove any ice cream from the freezer 15 minutes before serving.